Masked booby: Subspecies

 Breeds in the central and western Pacific and around Australia, as well as off Mexico and on Clipperton Island in the Pacific Ocean off the coast of Central America.
 Birds of the latter two locations have been separated as subspecies californica, and the north west Australian population has been named as subspecies bedouti, but neither is usually considered distinct; the American biologist Robert Pitman and colleagues found no consistent differences between these three subspecies.

+The subspecies differ slightly in size and sometimes also in the colour of the irises, bill, legs and feet.
+The bill of the nominate subspecies S. d. dactylatra is pale yellow with a greenish tinge, sometimes greyish at the base.
+The S. d. melanops has an orange-yellow bill and olive-grey legs, the race tasmani has dark brown irises and dark grey-green legs and S. d. personata has olive to blueish-grey legs.
+During the breeding season, the leg colour of male S. d. dactylatra and S. d. tasmani contains more yellow-red than those of the females.